 American Horror Story is one of the most popular horror series ever made and it has every right to be as popular as it is.
-The FX horror anthology series has been on the air for ten seasons and it has been renewed for three more seasons, which means we will soon be getting Season 11 while you wait for the upcoming season here are some brilliant shows you could watch.
+The FX horror anthology series has been on the air for eleven seasons and it was renewed for two more seasons, which means we will soon be getting Season 12 while you wait for the upcoming season here are some brilliant shows you could watch.

 Synopsis: The Haunting of Hill House is a modern reimagining of Shirley Jackson’s legendary novel of the same name, about five siblings who grew up in the most famous haunted house in America.
 Now, adults, they’re reunited by the suicide of their youngest sister, which forces them to confront the ghosts of their own pasts finally… some of which lurk in their minds… and some which may really be lurking in the shadows of the iconic Hill House.

 Synopsis: Castle Rock takes viewers into the chilling world of acclaimed best-selling author Stephen King in this psychological horror series from J.J.
 Abrams’ Bad Robot Productions in association with Warner Bros.
 Television.
 The drama series stars André Holland (Moonlight, Selma, 42), Melanie Lynskey (Togetherness, Up in the Air), and Bill Skarsgård (It, Atomic Blonde) with Jane Levy (Suburgatory, Shameless) and Sissy Spacek (Carrie, Coal Miner’s Daughter) and special guest star Scott Glenn (The Leftovers).
 A psychological-horror series set in the Stephen King multiverse, Castle Rock combines the mythological scale and intimate character storytelling of King’s best-loved works, weaving an epic saga of darkness and light, played out on a few square miles of Maine woodland.